 The City is currently conducting a study (led by Emergency Services Consulting International) to form a long-range master plan for the department.
 The study will focus on multiple aspects of the combination system including its organization, management, capital assets and improvement programs, staffing and personnel management, service delivery and performance, support programs, and more.

-A public input session will be held on January 21, 2020 at 6 pm (Jim Barnett Park Rec Center) and an online survey will be available on the City’s Open Town Hall platform in the coming weeks.
+A public input session will be held on Monday, February 10, 2020 at 6 pm (Jim Barnett Park Rec Center) and an online survey will be available on the City’s Open Town Hall platform on February 11, 2020.

 The City strives to provide the information our residents, property owners and business owners want to know.
 Not getting what you want?
 Help us improve by telling us what you'd like to receive and how.